Truist Park: Design

-Earl Santee, Managing Director of Populous, said his team "was very involved with the master planners of the development.
-The integration of this building (the ballpark) with those other buildings was really crucial to the success of the project."
-The result was "a fully integrated experience that's never been seen in baseball before."
+Earl Santee, managing director of Populous, emphasized the importance of collaboration with the project's master planners.
+He stated that his team played a significant role in ensuring the ballpark seamlessly integrated with the surrounding development, which he considered crucial to the project's success.
+According to Santee, the result was "a fully integrated experience that's never been seen in baseball before."